MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-kerberos.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Support for device authentication using certificate will require connectivity to a DC in the device account domain which supports certificate authentication for computer accounts.

 This policy setting allows you to set support for Kerberos to attempt authentication using the certificate for the device to the domain.